ishant174/Cridtick-website/README.md

 ## 📝 Overview

-This is a sleek and modern **professional portfolio website** designed to showcase personal or agency work.
-Built using best practices and enhanced with AI-assisted design ideas, the website is fully responsive, fast, and easy to maintain.
+We offer modern and results-driven web development services tailored for individuals, startups, and businesses.
+Our websites are built using best practices and enhanced with AI-assisted design and development, ensuring they are fully responsive, fast-loading, and optimized to attract and convert potential clients.

 It highlights:
 - Your services